 Essay.
 Submit a one-page, typed essay titled "Why I Am Choosing Nursing As A Career."
 This will result in 2 points.

 RECOMMENDED BUT NOT REQUIRED:

 Letters of recommendation are encouraged but not required.

-Applicants who received a minimum of 30 points on the previous year's application, (specific to each campus) will be awarded 2 points toward next year's application.
-Applicants must reapply the following year, pay the application fee, and update their folder contents as needed.
-In addition, students must request that their folder be held over.
+Declined students are encouraged to see a Health Science Advisor for a folder review.
+Applicants who received a minimum of 28 points on a previous RN application, will be awarded 2 points toward their next application.
+Applicants must reapply, pay the application fee, and update their folder contents as needed.
+In addition, students must submit a written request for their folder to be held over.

 Equal Access Policy

 EFSC recognizes the rights of students and applicants with disabilities, including those with hepatitis B, under the protections of the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.